thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-3/03-angular-with-express-project.desc.md

-# Adding Angular to Express
+# Adding Angular to Express.

 Let's keep working off of the app you built in the first section of this unit.
 With our ExpressJS app we just need to make a few more changes and we're ready to add angular!